 I figured that if I was ever to become a successful blogger and entrepreneur, I needed to school myself in the topics of my new pursuits.
 Thus, inspired by James Altucher’s article, “The Ultimate Cheat Sheet for Reinventing Yourself” (see point D, no. 2 – “Three types of mentors”), I decided that one way I was going to do this was by reading a hundred books related to my projects.

-The following list includes the books that I’ve read so far, the ones I’m currently reading, and the next reads up.
+The following list includes the first part of the books that I’ve read so far.
 Reads that influence my everyday life are marked with a 🖖🏼; light, fun ones with a 🐧; topic-specific stunners with a ⭐️ and general must-reads with a ⚡️.
-Right now, my focus is on writing, photography, and web development.

 27. “Ikigai: The Japanese Secret to a Long and Happy Life” – Héctor García & Francesc Miralles